CS467-S24-TravelPlanner/TripXP/backend/README.md

 #### Update Existing User

 - To update an existing User, send a PATCH request using the path '/user'.
-- The PATCH request must include the JWT of the user in the authorization header.
+- The request must include the JWT of the user in the authorization header.
 - At this time only the username key may be updated.
 - No parameters are required.
 - The updatedAt field will be updated automatically with current timestamp.